nirbar/wix4-1/README.md

 - [7552](https://github.com/wixtoolset/issues/issues/7552): Add burn command line argument to log to console: /clog or /conlog
 - [7877](https://github.com/wixtoolset/issues/issues/7877): ArpEntry reads QuietUninstallString or UninstallString, and uses UninstallArguments for the uninstall command line
 - ExePackage/@DetectVersionVariable: Support using one of the XxxSearch elements to provide a version number in a variable to test against the package's version.
+- [7778](https://github.com/wixtoolset/issues/issues/7778): Bundle/@Wix3DependencyMode=yes/no. If yes, then default MSI/MSP provider key uses the ProductCode/PatchCode.
+Use only if a WiX4 bundle chains packages of a WiX3 bundle.